zinzied/Website-login-checker/README.md

 - **concurrent.futures**: For parallel execution of login tests.

 ### Example Usage
-1. Place your username and password combinations in `combos.txt` in the format `username:password`.
+1. Place your username and password combinations in `combos.txt` in the format `username/email:password`.
 2. Run the script to start testing the login combinations.
 3. Check `successful_logins.txt` for any successful login credentials and `progress.txt` for the progress of tested combinations.